 Things to see and do in the area

 Admire the view from Selworthy Beacon

-A high point with superb views at 308 meters above sea level.
-Access the area from Minehead, passing through Minehead higher town.
-There are lots of lovely walks from the top, not forgetting the South West Coast Path, which starts its journey in Minehead to carry on around the whole of the south-west coast.
+This viewpoint on the hill above Bossington Bay has superb panoramic views at 308 meters above sea level.
+You can walk there easily from Bossington National Trust Car Park, or go from Minehead, passing through Minehead higher town.
+There are lots of lovely walks from the top, not forgetting the South West Coast Path.

 Visit Porlock Weir